lehendo/eregion-py/README.md

 # Eregion - Neural Network Analytics & Monitoring

+## This project was awarded the Medici Grant by 1517 Fund and was named a Z-Fellows Finalist.

 > **Real-time neural network monitoring and analytics for PyTorch and TensorFlow**

 > ⚠️ **DEPRECATED** ⚠️